aisingapore/sgnlp/docs/source/model/span_extraction.rst

 Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are 3 outputs returned from :class:`~sgnlp_models.models.span_extraction.postprocess.RecconSpanExtractionPostprocessor`.
+There are 3 outputs returned from :class:`~sgnlp.models.span_extraction.postprocess.RecconSpanExtractionPostprocessor`.

 1. Context: This shows the span extracted from the evidence utterance.
 This is a list of list of str.